 Empirically, Krause Attention delivers consistent and substantial gains across vision, generation, and language modeling tasks.
-For image classification, Krause Vision Transformers (ViTs) consistently outperform standard ViTs (Dosovitskiy et al., 2021) on CIFAR-10/100 and ImageNet-1K, achieving an average accuracy improvement of \( \mathbf{+3.7\%} \) while reducing FLOPs by approximately 30% across model scales.
+For image classification, Krause Vision Transformers (ViTs) consistently outperform standard ViTs (Dosovitskiy et al., 2021) on CIFAR-10/100 and ImageNet-1K, achieving an average accuracy improvement of \( \mathbf{+3.0\%} \) while reducing FLOPs by approximately 30% across model scales.
 In autoregressive image generation (Parmar et al., 2018), Krause-based models achieve lower negative log-likelihood than standard Transformers while enabling more than 2× faster inference.
-For LLMs (Yang et al., 2024a; Grattafiori et al., 2024), integrating Krause Attention as an auxiliary pathway consistently improves zero-shot evaluation performance over LoRA-finetuned baselines (Hu et al., 2022) on a broad suite of challenging language reasoning benchmarks, indicating improved robustness to attention concentration effects.
-Together, these results demonstrate that bounded-confidence dynamics provide a scalable, computationally efficient, and practically effective inductive bias for self-attention mechanisms across diverse modalities and model regimes.
+For large language models (Yang et al., 2024a; Grattafiori et al., 2024) and models trained from scratch, incorporating Krause Attention as an auxiliary pathway consistently improves zero-shot performance over both LoRA-finetuned (Hu et al., 2022) and from-scratch baselines across a broad suite of language understanding benchmarks.

 Krause Attention yields more diverse attention heads.